 Who am I?

-It’s called, PHN and is a rare nerve condition that shingles can cause.
+It’s called, Trigeminal Neuralgia and is a rare nerve condition that shingles can cause.
 I lived every minute of every day in excruciating pain because the nerve endings were exposed in my face and right ear.
 Smiling hurt, speaking—when I could—hurt.
-Cold air hurt, high-pitched sounds, like brakes or doors squeaking, hurt.
-Everyday sensations, like brushing my hair away from my face became unbearable.
+Brushing the hair away from my face was unbearable.
+Cold air on my face from opening the freezer door hurt.
+High-pitched sounds even hurt.

 I became a shut in